Skip to main content

 About

-12 Labours of Hercules II: The Cretan Bull is a single player casual strategy game with fantasy, comedy and kids themes.
+12 Labours of Hercules II: The Cretan Bull is a single player casual management game with fantasy, comedy and kids themes.
 It was developed by Jetdogs Studios and was released on June 4, 2015.
 It received positive reviews from players.

 Skip User Reviews